 With respect to all matters of litigation that have been brought and may in the future be brought against the OPMs, or involving the enforceability of the MSA or constitutionality of the Model Statute or the enforcement of the right to the annual payments or otherwise filed in connection with the tobacco industry, the outcome of such litigation, in general, cannot be determined with certainty and depends, among other things, on (i) the issues being appropriately presented and argued before the courts (including the applicable appellate courts) and (ii) on the courts, having been presented with such issues, correctly applying applicable legal principles in reaching appropriate decisions regarding the merits.
 In addition, the courts may, in their exercise of equitable jurisdiction, reach judgments based not upon the legal merits but upon a balancing of the equities among the parties.
-Accordingly, no assurance can be given as to the outcome of any such litigation and any such adverse outcome could have a material and adverse impact on the payment of interest on the Series 2005 NYCTT Bonds when due, principal of the Series 2005 NYCTT Bonds and NYCTT Bonds Turbo Redemption Payments.
+Accordingly, no assurance can be given as to the outcome of any such litigation and any such adverse outcome could have a material adverse effect on the amount of TSRs available to the TASCs to pay the Series 2005 Bonds which could adversely affect the amount of pass-through funds available to pay Turbo redemptions, principal of and interest on the Series 2005 NYCTT Bonds and could result in the complete loss of an owner's investment.

-6. SUBSEQUENT EVENTS
+7. SUBSEQUENT EVENTS

-Management has evaluated subsequent events through March 22, 2011, which is the date the financial statements are available for issuance, and have determined there are no subsequent events that require disclosure under generally accepted accounting principles.
+Management has evaluated subsequent events through March 22, 2012, which is the date the financial statements are available for issuance, and have determined there are no subsequent events that require disclosure under generally accepted accounting principles.